 We wanted to reshare this article in celebration of the 150th anniversary of the first time the Salt Lake Tabernacle was used for general conference!

-As one of the most iconic and aesthetically unique buildings on Temple Square next to the temple itself, the Tabernacle has long held a place in Mormon heritage.
-Home of the Mormon Tabernacle Choir and the gathering place for general conference for 150 years, the Tabernacle was extensively renovated from 2005-2007 to preserve its history and extend its life.
-Many people are familiar with the structure, but few know about some of the fascinating details and stories behind its construction and role in early Mormon history.
+As one of the most iconic and aesthetically unique buildings on Temple Square next to the temple itself, the Tabernacle has long held a place in Latter-day Saint heritage.
+Home of the Tabernacle Choir on Temple Square and the gathering place for general conference for 150 years, the Tabernacle was extensively renovated from 2005-2007 to preserve its history and extend its life.
+Many people are familiar with the structure, but few know about some of the fascinating details and stories behind its construction and role in early Church history.

 1. The current Tabernacle was based on a concept for a canvas tabernacle that was going to be built near the Nauvoo Temple to accommodate the thousands who came to listen to the Prophet speak.
 However, as persecution increased, the canvas tabernacle was abandoned and materials for it were used to outfit wagons going west with the Saints instead.

 2. A large fountain was installed in the middle of the room from 1875 to the mid-1880s.
 The fountain was surrounded by four statues of lions and was intended to cool Tabernacle occupants down and make them more comfortable during gatherings.

 The Tabernacle decorated for Pioneer Day.
 If you look in the center, below the chandelier, you will notice the fountain.

 3. The Tabernacle pillars are made of red sandstone, which was quarried from local Red Butte Canyon.